 Show previous versions

 - Links to Primary Literature

 - Additional Readings

 A class of the phylum Porifera, including sponges with a skeleton of one- to four-rayed siliceous spicules or of spongin fibers, or both.
-Three subclasses can be distinguished: Homoscleromorpha, Tetractinomorpha, and Ceractinomorpha.
-Several genera lack a skeleton, and it is through a study of these seemingly primitive forms that the complicated structure of most adult Demospongiae may be understood.
-The Demospongiae constitute the most abundant and widely distributed group of sponges, occurring in the sea from the tidal zone down to abyssal depths [at least to 5500 m (18,000 ft)].
-They contain an estimated 6000 accepted species (85% of all sponges) in about 13 well-defined orders, 88 families, and 500 genera.
-Three families have invaded freshwater.
-The species vary in size from thin encrustations that are several centimeters in diameter to huge cake-shaped forms that may measure up to as much as 2 m (6.6 ft) in diameter.
+Four taxonomic classes comprise the phylum Porifera—Calcarea, Demospongiae, Hexactinellida, and Homoscleromorpha.
+Demospongiae is the most abundant and diverse of these classes and is distinguished by three subclasses—Heteroscleromorpha, Keratosa, and Verongimorpha.
+Several genera lack a skeleton, and it is through a study of these seemingly primitive forms that the complicated structure of most adult members of the Demospongiae (demosponges) may be understood.
+In general, demosponges (Fig. 1) constitute the most populous and widely distributed group of sponges, occurring in the sea from the tidal zone down to abyssal depths [at least to 5500 m (18,000 ft)].
+They contain at least 7500 accepted species (>80% of all sponges) in more than 20 well-defined orders.
+Most demosponge families are marine, but a few have invaded freshwater habitats.
+The species vary in size from thin encrustations that are several centimeters in diameter to huge cake-shaped forms that may measure 2 m (6.6 ft) in diameter.
 Other common shapes are tubular, columnar, arborescent (treelike), cuplike, flabellate (fan-shaped), and excavating (living in galleries bored in limestone).
 The shallow-water species tend to be more plastic in form than the deep-water species, which usually exhibit little intraspecific variation in shape.
-See also: Porifera
+See also: Calcarea; Hexactinellida; Porifera

 The content above is only an excerpt.